The Perfect New England Road Trip from boston

-Photos, paintings, and the painstakingly relocated office of the man himself offer an insight into an America that CSI Miami and the rest will never seek to touch.
+Photos, paintings, and the painstakingly relocated office of the man himself offer an insight into an America that laid the foundation for the one of today.

-Even if there’s not a concert going on, you can get in and look around unless you’re unlucky and arrive as they’re setting up.
+Even if there’s not a concert going on, you can get in and look around.

 Look out for the “tangled wood,” the heaving, rising, falling, twisting trunks of the trees that gives the place its name.